 Before she began farming full time, Phyllis worked as an elementary school librarian for 25 years.
 She lost that job when funding for such things dried up, which is also about the time she discovered KVMR.
 She and her family enjoy traveling, and they regularly travel to her ancestral homeland of Crete, where they enjoy exploring the countryside, visiting beekeepers and farmers and villages.
 She and her daughter Julia are also involved in Haute Trash as designers and models, and have a dress on display at the State Fair called the Chicken Pluckers Ball Gown, made from chicken feed bags.

 Phyllis enjoys the diversity of the KVMR community and enjoys being involved with such an interesting group of folks.
-She finds KVMR to be a constant source of both inspiration and entertainment, from people watching when doing outreach at local events to the advisory challenges of the Program Committee.
+She finds KVMR to be a constant source of both inspiration and entertainment.
 Big thanks to Phyllis for her involvement and enthusiasm and all of her contributions to the KVMR community!